qwerfd2/Groove_Coaster_2_Server/README.md

 Important: You must use the `common.zip` inside the `4max expansion` folder, not the `common.zip` in the root directory.

+#### Updates

+The `GC4MAX` expansion will receive updates to fix bugs.
+You can check the latest version by going to the ingame `shop` - `songs page` - `GC4MAX banner` after purchasing the expansion.
+A server restart is required to fetch the latest update.

+The server owner must install the update on their instance.
+They can download it through the usual links.
+Simply download the `update-vx.zip` and unzip the content to the server root directory.
+Make sure to check the timestamp of the latest `pak` files and update them accordingly inside the `config.py`.
+A server restart is required after the installation.

 ## Dependencies